Wouldn’t it be nice if you could send recruiters a signal that you’re open to hearing about opportunities?

 - Type of desired employment from full-time to five other options.

-- Whether or not LI can tell recruiters you’re open to new opportunities.
+- Permission for LI to tell recruiters you’re open to new opportunities.

-- Whether or not LI can share your detailed job preferences with recruiters.
+- Permission for LI to share your detailed job preferences with recruiters.

-- Whether or not LI can share your full profile with recruiters when you apply to jobs.
+- OK for LI to share your profile with recruiters when you apply to jobs.

 Items 9 through 11 stay switched on for 90 days, at which point you have to revisit your preferences page and reset them.